 When analyzing DISCOVERY’s nearly 13million members across their current portfolio, DISCOVERY has the highest number of members per hotel compared to the big brands by this recently established metric9,10.
 It should also be noted that 100% of these members where enrolled via upscale or luxury independent brand hotels so their propensity to stay in upscale or luxury hotels has already been established.

-Founded originally by Omni Hotels and Kempinski Hotels in 2004, with Micros Systems (now Oracle Hospitality), becoming shareholders in 2006, both the GHA and DISCOVERY are owned and managed by member brands and the technology providers used on their properties.
+Founded originally by Omni Hotels and Kempinski Hotels in 2004, with Micros Systems (now Oracle Hospitality), becoming shareholders in 2006 and the Minor and Pan Pacific Hotel Groups joining as shareholders in 2018, both the GHA and DISCOVERY are owned and managed by member brands and the technology providers used on their properties.

-Through this growth the brands continue to work closely with each other through multiple global committees including an annual CEO Committee meeting, attended by all member brand CEOs, and a biannual Alliance Strategy Board comprised of brand CMOs, SVPs and VPs across Management, Sales & Marketing and Operations.
+Through this growth the brands continue to work closely with each other other via multiple global committees including an annual CEO Committee meeting, attended by all member brand CEOs, and a biannual Alliance Strategy Board comprised of brand CMOs, SVPs and VPs across Management, Sales & Marketing and Operations.

 The latest initiative by member brands is to cross-sell each other’s available inventory on their own websites in non-competing markets.
 An example from Kempinski Hotels is below showing a sample search for London; meaning guests stay and book within the alliance brands rather than resorting to an OTA or other expensive channel to find hotels in other markets.